tkeskita/smoothMesh/README.md

 - `-centroidalIters` specifies the number of smoothing iterations (default 20)
 - `-maxStepLength` is the maximum length for moving a point in one iteration (default 0.01)
-- `-orthogonalBlendingFraction` is the fraction by which the edges touching the boundary faces are forced towards orthogonal direction (default 0.3)
+- `-orthogonalBlendingFraction` (**Warning: experimental feature!**) is the fraction by which the edges touching the boundary faces are forced towards orthogonal direction (default 0.3)
+- `-qualityControl true` (**Warning: experimental feature!**) enables the point quality criteria, which freezes point to current location if moving the point would decrease the point quality (if variance of edge-edge angles of all faces meeting at the point would increase)

 The following parameters are applied to limit squishing of cells near concave features: